Former Senegal prime minister concedes defeat in presidential election to opposition candidate

-DAKAR, Senegal (AP) — A former Senegalese prime minister on Monday conceded the presidential election to the opposition candidate based on preliminary results a day after the vote, according to a statement by his campaign.
+DAKAR, Senegal (AP) — A former Senegalese prime minister has conceded the presidential election to the opposition candidate based on preliminary results a day after the vote was held.

-Amadou Ba said he congratulated Bassirou Diomaye Diakhar Faye and wished him success.
+Amadou Ba in a statement shared by his campaign Monday said he congratulated opposition candidate Bassirou Diomaye Diakhar Faye and wished him success.

-Faye's expected victory reflected frustration among youth with high unemployment and concerns about governance in the West African nation.
-Faye, backed by popular opposition leader Ousmane Sonko, has vowed to protect Senegal from corruption and interference from foreign powers like former colonial master France.
+The first round victory reflected widespread frustration among youth with high unemployment and concerns about governance in the West African nation.
+Faye, backed by popular opposition leader Ousmane Sonko, has vowed to protect Senegal from government corruption.

-There was no immediate comment from Faye’s team.
-Sonko was barred from the presidential race in January for a prior conviction, and Faye ran in his place.
+Senegalese anxiously awaited the results of a presidential election Monday, following months of uncertainty and unrest that tested the country's reputation as a stable democracy in a region rife with coups.

-The vote was largely peaceful with a high turnout, observers said.
-Official announcements are expected later this week, but early counts showed voters turned out overwhelmingly in favor of the opposition.
+The vote Sunday was largely peaceful with a high turnout, observers said.
+Results from polling stations that had completed counting were posted overnight on social media with official announcements expected later this week.

-In Senegal’s coastal capital, Faye’s supporters danced and played music until late Sunday night in anticipation of victory.

-“Our democracy will emerge stronger from these results,” said Ndeye Sow, 27.
-“We’re delighted, there was no violence here serenity is the order of the day.”

 More than 7 million people were registered to vote in a country of roughly 17 million.
-This is Senegal’s fourth democratic transfer of power since gaining independence from France more than six decades ago.
-The outgoing president was constitutionally barred from seeking a third term.
+To win in the first round, a candidate must gain more than 50% or it goes to a runoff.

+Analysts say a second round is likely, between opposition candidate Bassirou Diomaye Faye and former Prime Minister Amadou Ba, the candidate for the governing party.

+After the polls closed Sunday, voters praised the peaceful outcome amid concerns after months of deadly protests ignited last summer by the jailing of the popular opposition leader Ousmane Sonko and concerns that the president wanted to stay in power.
+Rights groups said dozens were killed, while hundreds more were jailed.

+In a move that defused tensions just ahead of the election, Sonko was released after months in prison along with Faye, to jubilant celebrations on the streets of Dakar.
+Sonko was barred from the race in January due to a prior conviction and Faye ran in his place.

+“Our democracy will emerge stronger from these results,” Ndeye Sow, 27, told The Associated Press.
+“We’re delighted, there was no violence here serenity is the order of the day,” she said.

+But the atmosphere remained tense in some parts of the country as votes were counted.
+Locals pelted a visiting government delegation with jeers and stones in the northern fishing town of Saint Louis after they entered a closed polling station.

 Credit: AP